What We All Come to Need: Release

 What We All Come to Need was released on October 27, 2009.
 In celebration of the album's release, Kuma’s Corner, a Chicago-based restaurant two blocks from guitarist Laurent Schroeder-Lebec's home, offered a custom burger known as the Pelican burger.
 The one-night-only dish consisted of a ten-ounce Kobe beef patty, with pan-seared scallops and lardons, in a garlic white-wine sauce on top of a Parmesan crisp, and served with white wine–garlic aioli.
 Ironically, both Schroeder-Lebec and Trevor de Brauw are vegans and therefore could not eat the specialized dish.

 The song "Ephemeral" appeared in the end credits of the 2013 horror video game Dead Space 3.

 Critical reception

 What We All Come to Need was met with mostly positive reception.
 The album received an average score of 79/100 from 10 reviews on Metacritic, indicating "generally favorable reviews".
-AllMusic reviewer Thom Jurker praised the album, writing, "This is still insanely large-sounding music, and is heavy in the extreme, but its new tenets give listeners more to hold on (and perhaps dream on) than simply low-tuned, ponderous riffing."
+AllMusic reviewer Thom Jurek praised the album, writing, "This is still insanely large-sounding music, and is heavy in the extreme, but its new tenets give listeners more to hold on (and perhaps dream on) than simply low-tuned, ponderous riffing."
 Rock Sound writer Mike Kemp called the album Pelican's best work yet.
 Writing for PopMatters, Andrew Dietzel said, "[the album] is balance and perspective before death, and Pelican provides that with perfect precision."
 In a more lukewarm review, Pitchfork writer Cosmo Lee criticized how the album was instrumental, saying that the band was held back by not incorporating a vocalist.